Part I: Cauliflower, Elephants, and Stage Names

 She stared at me for a moment and squinted.
 “No, honey… your model name.”

-I frowned.
-She looked perplexed and slightly annoyed.
-“You know… your provider name?
+She frowned and, with an annoyed tone, said, “You know… your provider name?
 So, what is it?”

 She tried again, “A stage name.
 Honey, what’s your stage name?”

-I blinked. didn’t know I had to have one prepared.
+I blinked.
+I didn’t know I needed one.

-She let out a sigh, stood up, walked to the whiteboard on the wall, grabbed a marker, and began helping me through the process of picking a name.
+She sighed, stood, and walked to the whiteboard.
+She grabbed a marker and began helping me pick a name.
 She asked if I had any ideas.

 She snapped her fingers, pulling me out of my thoughts, and pointed to the whiteboard.

-I said, “Oh… well… I did this stripper name quiz online once.
+I said, “Oh… well… I once took an online stripper name quiz.
 You know, your pet’s name plus the first street you lived on as a kid?
 So… that would be Papillon Ash!
 I can go by that, right?!”

 As a kid, I had a dog named Papillon, which means butterfly in French.
 I thought it was cute.
 I smiled because I was certain Tammy would approve.